woocommerce/woocommerce-ios/docs/localization.md

 ## Always Use Positional Placeholders

-Always include the positional index of parameters.
-For example, instead of just using `%@` as the placeholder, use `%1$@` instead.
+Always include the positional index of parameters, even if you only have one placeholder in your string.
+For example, instead of using `%@` as the placeholder, use `%1$@` instead.
 Positional placeholders allow translators to change the order of placeholders or repeat them if necessary.

 ```swift
 // Do